-5. Trigeminal autonomic cephalalgia (TAC), such as cluster headache and paroxysmal hemicrania
+5. Trigeminal autonomic cephalalgias (TAC), such as cluster headache and paroxysmal hemicrania

-A few headache patterns also are generally considered types of primary headache, but are less common.
+A few headache patterns also are generally considered types of a primary headache but are less common.
 These headaches have distinct features, such as an unusual duration or pain associated with a certain activity.